Receive and respond to alerts

 - I cannot respond to this situation.

-If you're using the web user interface, the alert icon at the top of the page lets you quickly see if you have any active alerts.
+If you're using the web user interface, the icon at the top of the page lets you quickly see if you have any active alerts.
 Click on the icon to open your inbox.

 The number of active alerts is updated every 5 minutes.